gil7788/Secure-Report/tests/googletest-master/googletest/docs/advanced.md

 void-returning functions.
 This is a consequence of Google's not using exceptions.
-By placing it in a non-void function you'll get a confusing compile error like `"error: void value not ignored as it ought to be"` or `"cannot initialize return object of type 'bool' with an rvalue of type 'void'"` or `"error: no viable conversion from 'void' to 'string'"`.
+By placing it in a non-void function you'll get a confusing compile error like `"error: void value not ignored as it ought to be"` or `"cannot construct_sketch_matrices return object of type 'bool' with an rvalue of type 'void'"` or `"error: no viable conversion from 'void' to 'string'"`.

 If you need to use fatal assertions in a function that returns non-void, one